Granite Bay Upper Arm Lift

 If you’ve ever waved to a friend, only to notice that your arm keeps going for a few more seconds after you stop, then you know how the shape and tone of your upper arms can affect your self-confidence.
 Sagging or “flabby” upper arms can also make wearing sleeveless clothing—or tops with fitted sleeves—a challenge, as the excess tissue gets in the way.

-Arm lift surgery with Dr. Clark can resolve many of these issues by removing the excess skin, fat and other tissue, reducing the circumference of your arm and restoring a firm, toned appearance.
+Arm lift surgery with our doctors can resolve many of these issues by removing the excess skin, fat and other tissue, reducing the circumference of your arm and restoring a firm, toned appearance.

-Contact us today for a personal consultation with Dr. Clark
+Contact us today for a personal consultation with our surgeons

 Arm lift surgery in Granite Bay: What to Expect

 Our surgeons perform upper arm lift procedures in our private, accredited surgery center, using general anesthesia provided by a board certified MD anesthesiologist.

 The procedure involves a linear incision placed along the underside of the upper arm.
 The length of the incision varies depending on the extent of tissue removal needed, but arm lift surgery will leave a scar on the underside of the arm.
 However, once healed, this scar is very thin and concealed unless you raise your bare upper arms above your shoulders.

 Recovery for an arm lift is reasonably short compared to other body lifting procedures.
 Most patients are back to work within 5 days and can resume exercise about 2 weeks after surgery.
 Keep in mind that if you are having other procedures along with an arm lift, recovery may be longer.
 Read more about recovery after body contouring procedures.

 Arm lift vs. liposuction